-A new study found that medical marijuana patients are more likely to consume nicotine.
+A new study found that medical marijuana patients are more likely to smoke cigarettes.
 Published this month in the American Journal of Addictions, the research is some of the first to look into the connection between medical marijuana patients and cigarettes, something that is a concern for health practitioners.

 Researchers acknowledged that there has long been a relationship between recreational cannabis use and nicotine use.
 This makes a lot of sense since smoking one substance makes it more likely to some others.
 With this study, researchers wanted to get some clarification on the case of medical marijuana, especially since these users are meant to be using the drug for health concerns.